nedakamel/-Analyzing-wildfire-/README.md

 # -Analyzing-wildfire-
-Analyzing wildfire activities in Australia through data visualization to uncover patterns and insights
+Leveraging Pandas, NumPy, Seaborn, and Matplotlib to analyze and visualize wildfire activity in Australia.
+This project focuses on uncovering patterns, trends, and insights from the data to better understand wildfire behavior.